wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 To stop and exit the container, press Control-C (or Command-C on a Mac).

+{% hint style='info' %}
-* NOTE
+NOTE

-* If you want to run an image from a different registry, you must specify the registry along with the image name.
+  If you want to run an image from a different registry, you must specify the registry along with the image name.
 For example, if you want to run an image from the Quay.io registry, which is another publicly accessible image registry, run it as follows: docker run quay.io/some/image.
+{% endhint %}

 ### Understanding image tags